gzukowski/rsi-bot/README.md

     - Click on "New Application".
     - Give your application a name and click "Create".
     - Go to the "Bot" tab on the left sidebar.
-    - Reset the token and copy it for your .env file.
+    - Click "Reset Token" or "View Token" and save it for the next steps.

 2. **Invite Your Bot to Your Server:**
     - Go to the "OAuth2" tab on the left sidebar.
     - Select "bot" for url generator.
     - Select "Send Messages" and "Mention Everyone" in bot permissions.
     - Copy the generated url and paste it into your browser.
-    - Select the certain server.
+    - Select the server, where the bot is going to announce.

 3. **Get Your Server and Channel ID:**
     - Enable Developer Mode in Discord by going to User Settings > Advanced > Developer Mode.